joaovictordesouzaduarte/health_insurance_cross_sell/README.md

  <strong> 2. </strong> If the sales team is able to make 20k calls per month, which customers they should call?

- <strong> 3. </strong> If the capacity of the sales team increase to 40K call per month,
+ <strong> 3. </strong> If the capacity of the sales team increase to 40K call per month, what percentage of customers interested in purchasing auto insurance will the sales team be able to contact?